Bona Vista: 1891: Two-year-old season

 Bona Vista made his first race start on 26 May 1891 in the Woodcote Stakes over six furlongs at Epsom Downs.
 Ridden by J. Woodburn, he started as the even money favourite.
 With a quarter of a mile left to run the colt Rioter took the lead, but then struggled.
 Bona Vista and Pilgrim's Progress overtook Rioter and Bona Vista won the race by a length from Pilgrim's Progress.
 Rioter finished in third place and El Diablo fourth.
 Bona Vista faced Pilgrim's Progress again at Royal Ascot in the New Stakes.
-He started the race as the evens favourite, but could only finish third, five lengths behind winner Goldfinch.
+He started the race as the event's favourite, but could only finish third, five lengths behind the winner, Goldfinch.
 Bona Vista's final start of the season came in the Chesterfield Stakes in July at Newmarket.
 He started as the second favourite, behind La Fleche, who was receiving seven pounds from Bona Vista.
 La Fleche led the race in the early stages, with Bona Vista second.
 In the closing stages Bona Vista was overtaken by Lady Hermit, but neither could catch leader La Fleche, who won by two lengths from Lady Hermit.
-Bona Vista was three quarters of a length behind the runner-up in third place.
+Bona Vista was three-quarters of a length behind the runner-up in third place.